Honeybees are messengers. The question is will society listen?

-Large Bee Kills Are Now Becoming Commonplace
+Bee Dying En Masse Is Now Becoming Commonplace

 Something is wrong – very wrong – if millions of bees are dying off in a matter of days.
 Schuit noted that he now has to replace his queen bees every few months, instead of every few years, because they are dying off so frequently.

 Last month, an estimated 25,000 bumblebees were found dead in an Oregon parking lot as well, just a short time after 55 trees in the area had been sprayed with Safari, a neonicotinoid insecticide.
 Ironically, the dead bees were found just as National Pollinator Week was kicking off.

 These chemicals are typically applied to seeds before planting, allowing the pesticide to be taken up through the plant’s vascular system as it grows.
 As a result, the chemical is expressed in the pollen and nectar of the plant, and hence the danger to bees and other pollinating insects.

 Adding to the problem are new ‘air seeders,’ which spread pesticide dust into the air when they’re planted, further increasing the toxic chemicals’ reach.
 According to the Cornucopia Institute: